 Putting it in action

-A safer baby, a more perceptive mom, a stronger mother-baby bond, and the creation of precious memories all add up to make a very strong case for putting away the cell phone while breastfeeding.
+A safer baby, a more perceptive mom, a stronger bond, and making precious memories all add up to make a very strong case for putting away the cell phone while breastfeeding.

 I’m guilty of doing everything I mentioned in this article before I realized what was at stake.
 Hopefully, you realize the stakes now too.
 Let’s just play it safe and find genius ideas on Pinterest later.